jamesunger/ipboh/README.md

  ipboh -h HASHOFSERVERNODE
 ```

 *Please note* that ipboh will spawn a separate process into the background to field client requests over a local HTTP server.
 Earlier versions did everything in one process which really isn't very efficient for IPFS since it is a persistent P2P network.
+The server nukes itself after half an hour with requests.
+This is so I can feel safe running this randomly on whatever box I find myself on without worry of leaving a daemon behind.

 Nothing will list on a new node.